V4Fire/Client/src/base/b-virtual-scroll-new/README.md

 5. `domInsertDone` - The DOM insertion has completed.
 This event is asynchronous as it uses RAF (Request Animation Frame) for DOM insertion.
 6. `renderDone` - The component rendering has finished.

 Afterward, the component waits for user actions, specifically when the user sees any component on the page.
-The component then calls the

-`shouldPerformDataRequest` or `shouldPerformDataRender` functions on the client side, depending on the availability of data.
+The component then calls the `shouldPerformDataRender` function on the client side.
 This process repeats until all data has been loaded and rendered.

 1. `lifecycleDone` - Occurs when all data has been loaded and rendered on the page.